Homological mirror symmetry of $\mathbb{C}P^n$ and their products via Morse homotopy: Homological mirror symmetry set-up

+Establishing the whole $\Mo(P)$ for general $P$ requires much more work (see \cite{FO} for the case of closed manifolds).
+We shall carry this out in a forthcoming paper.

-{\bf A strong minimality assumption}\quad As above, we defined $m_l$ for $l\ge 2$ which we expect to form a minimal $A_\infty$-structure.
-In order for it to be minimal naturally, for each pair $(L,L')$, the differentials of a Morse-Bott version of the Floer complex on $\Mo(P)(L,L')$ should be trivial.
+{\bf A strong minimality assumption}\quad For each pair $(L,L')$, the differentials of a Morse-Bott version of the Floer complex on $\Mo(P)(L,L')$ should be trivial in order that $\{ m_l \}_{l \geq 2}$ forms a minimal $A_\infty$-structure.
 In our construction, we rather impose a stronger assumption for the class of objects as follows. {\em For any pair $(L,L')$ and any two distinct elements of the basis $V,W\in\Mo(P)(L,L')$, there does not exist any gradient flow starting at a point in $V$ and ending at a point in $W$. }

 {\bf The identity morphism}\quad For each $L\in\Mo(P)$, the space $\Mo(P)(L,L)$ of morphisms is generated by $P$ itself which is of degree zero.
 When the above $\Mo(P)$ is well-defined and forms a minimal $A_\infty$-category, we believe that $P$ is the strict unit.
 We see that $P\in\Mo(P)(L,L)$ forms at least the identity morphism with respect to $m_2$ under the strong minimality assumption above.
 In order to show that it is the strict unit, we need to show that $\Mo(P)$ is obtained by applying homological perturbation theory to a DG category.
 Thus, that $\Mo(P)$ forms a minimal $A_\infty$-category and that $\Mo(P)$ is strictly unital should be shown at the same time.